Seahawks receiver Tyler Lockett thought about opting out this season. What made him decide to play?

 Tyler Lockett’s elusiveness is one of his best traits on the football field.

-But when it came to one of the most sensitive questions facing NFL players these days — did he have any hesitation about playing this season as the world deals with the novel coronavirus pandemic? — Lockett addressed it head-on Friday.
+But when it came to one of the most sensitive questions facing NFL players these days — did he have any hesitation about playing this season as the world deals with the coronavirus pandemic? — Lockett addressed it head-on Friday.

-“Oh yeah, I definitely had a lot of hesitation,” said Lockett, who last season set a career-high with 1,057 receiving yards and now is entering the second year of a contract extension that runs through the 2021 season and will pay him $8.5 million in base salary this year.
+“Oh yeah, I definitely had a lot of hesitation,” said Lockett, who set a career-high with 1,057 receiving yards last season.
+He is entering the second year of a contract extension that runs through the 2021 season which will pay him $8.5 million in base salary this year.

-Lockett had two specific reasons for pondering taking the NFL’s offer to opt-out for this season (which would have meant his contract tolling, or rolling over to the 2021 season).
+Lockett had two reasons for taking the NFL’s offer to opt-out for this season (which would have meant his contract tolling, or rolling over to the 2021 season).

-In 2015 at the NFL Combine he was diagnosed with a heart abnormality — his aorta is on the right side — that for a day or so had him wondering if he’d ever play football again.
+In 2015 at the NFL combine he was diagnosed with a heart abnormality — his aorta is on the right side — that for a day or so had him wondering if he’d ever play football again.

-The condition is benign, but Lockett said when the pandemic began to spread he wondered how his heart might handle it if he were to get it.
+The condition is benign, but Lockett said when the pandemic began to spread he wondered how his heart might handle it were he to get it.

-And then in April, a cousin who is close enough to Lockett that she lived with him for two years earlier in his Seattle career contracted the virus.
+In April, a cousin who is close enough to Lockett that she lived with him for two years earlier in his NFL career contracted the virus.

-“It was bad,” Lockett said of his cousin, who at one point wasn’t sure if she was going to survive.
+“It was bad,” Lockett said, who wasn’t sure if his cousin was going to survive.

-“She had told me there was one day where her body was just aching so much she had told a woman (who was a former co-worker) that she really didn’t think she was going to make it,” Lockett said Friday during a Zoom session with reports.
+“She had told me there was one day where her body was just aching so much she had told a woman (a former co-worker) that she really didn’t think she was going to make it,” Lockett said Friday during a Zoom session with reporters.
 “That (she didn’t know if) her body was going to be able to deal with what she felt for another day.”

-Lockett also said many of his family members have asthma.
+Lockett also said many in his family have asthma.

 “That’s why it made me question if I wanted to come play,” Lockett said.
 “I had a lot of stuff in my family to where I don’t want to put anybody in jeopardy.”